SystemRDL/PeakRDL-html/README.md

     * Override the class instance of the Markdown processor.
       See the [Markdown module](https://python-markdown.github.io/reference/#Markdown)
       for more details.
-    * By default, the following extensions are loaded: 'admonition', 'fenced_code', 'tables'
+    * By default, the following extensions are loaded: 'extra', 'admonition', 'mdx_math'
 * `user_template_dir`
     * Path to a directory where user-defined template overrides are stored.
 * `user_static_dir`